marcopotok/jpa-predicate-builder/README.md

 # JPA Predicate Builder

-Lightweight layer on top of Jakarta Persistence for easy query construction in Java.
+A lightweight layer on top of Jakarta Persistence for easy query construction in Java.

 # Project Description

 Writing query on for java application faces many challenges, mainly cleanness of code, maintainability and performances.
-This project aims to address all three with a simple builder created on top of Jakarta Persistence apis.
+This project aims to address all three of these with a simple builder created on top of Jakarta Persistence APIs.
-Other libraries already exists, but usually make the integration difficult and not always they work with other libraries (eg. Lombok).
+Other libraries already exists, but usually make the integration difficult and not always they work with other libraries (e.g. Lombok).
 In this case we wanted a library with no extra dependencies and ready to go.

-key features:
+Key features:

-- predicate concatenation
+- predicates concatenation with a builder style
 - works seamlessly with jpa specifications
 - implementation agnostic
 - remove duplicated joins
-- easy eager fetch of related entities (prefetching)
+- easy fetch of related entities (prefetching)

 # How to install